The Seismic Wavefield Common Task Framework: Appendix

 Each activation function is comprised of a basis function $b(x)$ and a spline function:

 where

 Initially, $w_s$ is set to $1$ and $\mathrm{spline}(x) \approx 0$.
 The weights of the basis function is initialized according to Xavier initializations.\\

-\paragraph{KAN Implementation} Although KANs have primarily been applied to science-related tasks such as function approximation and PDE solving, Example 14 of the \verb|pykan| package demonstrates their use in a supervised learning setting.
-In this work, the KAN implementation from that example was adapted to address the reconstruction and forecasting tasks posed in the Common Task Framework.\\
+\paragraph{KAN Implementation} Although KANs have primarily been applied to science-related tasks such as function approximation and PDE solving, in this work, we adapted the model to address the reconstruction and forecasting tasks posed in the Common Task Framework.
+The data was processed and loaded similarly to example 14 in the \verb|pykan| repository.

 For forecasting tasks, the input-output pairs were constructed in an autoregressive manner, where each input consisted of lagged observations used to predict future values.
-The input and output dimensions depend on both the number of spatial dimensions in the dataset and the chosen lag.\\ For both the global wavefields and the DAS dataset, if the dataset dimension is $d$ and with a lag of $l$, the input dimension was set to $d_{\text{in}} = d \cdot l$ and the output dimension to $d_{\text{out}} = d$.
+The input and output dimensions depend on both the number of spatial dimensions in the dataset and the chosen lag (l).
+By implementing the model in this way, the KAN network approximates the optimal l-step numerical scheme to solve the given dynamical system.\\ For both the global wavefields and the DAS dataset, if the dataset dimension is $d$ and with a lag of $l$, the input dimension was set to $d_{\text{in}} = d \cdot l$ and the output dimension to $d_{\text{out}} = d$.

 For reconstruction tasks, the model was trained in an autoencoding fashion, where each input was mapped directly to itself as the target output: the input and output dimensions were both set to $d_{\text{in}} = d_{\text{out}} = d$.